-2. Not Knowing Their Audience
+2. Not Knowing Your Audience

 So you have a quality truck, and you’re ready to start selling; That’s awesome, but do you know where you’re going to sell or the value of what you’re selling.
 Market research is a vital part of any successful business: it tells you what products sell in which areas and who and where your target audience is.
 Without this step, you can quickly become unprofitable.

-3. Not Knowing Themselves
+3. Not Knowing Yourself

 Not as deep of a question as it seems, but just like a relationship, if you don’t know who you are, things can go south.
 To start, narrow down exactly what needs your business is trying to fulfill for your consumers, and make that extremely clear.
 From your sign to the products you offer, if you’re a bakery, all it should take is one look to know what you sell.
 If you have a confusing name, or your range of products is too varied, you could end up losing customers.

-4. Not Marketing Their Business
+4. Not Marketing Your Business

 You can have top of the line products, fantastic state-of-the-art equipment, but if no one knows your name when you are starting a food truck, it’s going to take a lot longer to make a profit.
-It’s 2020, and social media isn’t going anywhere, and if you aren’t maintaining a presence on all the big ones, you’re missing out on a ton of business.
+Social media isn’t going anywhere, and if you aren’t maintaining a presence on all the big ones, you’re missing out on a ton of business.
 If you are wholly unfamiliar with social media marketing, there are plenty of online resources or people to hire to help you out.

 After already discussing not skimping on your truck, it should come as no surprise that your equipment is no different.
 If you try to save money on this step, you’ll end up spending more in the long run.
-Quality equipment is built to last and increase productivity.
+Quality kitchen equipment is built to last and increase productivity.
 There’s a reason why quality food truck equipment is so important; your employees and customers will thank you for this investment.